-The idea of node and data blocks is inspired by F2FS [10].
+The idea of node and data blocks is inspired by F2FS [15].
 In the design of traditional log-structured file system (LFS), any update to low-level data blocks will lead to a series of updates in direct node, indirect node and inode, resulting in serious write amplification.
-F2FS uses B-tree based file indexing with node blocks and node address table to eliminate update propagation (i.e. wandering tree problem [11]), only one node block will be updated if a data block has been modified.
+F2FS uses B-tree based file indexing with node blocks and node address table to eliminate update propagation (i.e. wandering tree problem [25]), only one node block will be updated if a data block has been modified, while traditional log-structured file systems updates two or three pointer blocks recursively [15].
+If one needs to update multiple data blocks within the range of the same direct node in SFST (Fig. 5), only one node block needs to be updated.
+Multiple nodes will be updated only when the modified data blocks are managed by different direct nodes.